dozer55/einkhole/README.md

 2. Be sure to install all Python packages needed for the script to run
 3. Customize to your heart's content!

+To get this to refresh, I set it up with a cronjob to run every 5 minutes, which looks like: */5 * * * *

+Need help with cronjobs?
+Check out https://crontab.guru

 # Waveshare Resources
 There are fantastic resources for this display here: